-Environmental Performance Objective Topic Environmental Performance Objective Triggered in Staging Report Target Management Measure The reuse of water is maximised, either on-site or off-site Yes Cumulative Impacts Cumulative impacts are managed through coordination of construction activities and communication processes with nearby projects (Western Sydney International, M12 Motorway, The Northern Road, St Marys Intermodal and St Marys Commuter Car Park Expansion) Yes Cumulative impacts to be managed with coordination with the nearby projects.
+Environmental Performance Objective Topic Environmental Performance Objective Triggered in Staging Report Target Management Measure The use of potable water for non-potable purposes is avoided if non-potable water is available Yes 5% Use of Non-potable water for construction as per SDG Requirement.
+Non-potable water is to be utilised where practicable on site The reuse of water is maximised, either on-site or off-site Yes - Cumulative Impacts Cumulative impacts are managed through coordination of construction activities and communication processes with nearby projects (Western Sydney International, M12 Motorway, The Northern Road, St Marys Intermodal and St Marys Commuter Car Park Expansion) Yes Cumulative impacts to be managed with coordination with the nearby projects.
 Community Liaison Group will manage the cumulative impacts arising from the project.